cademirci/cademirci.github.io/_posts/2020-03-25-a-web-application-with-world-map.md

 ### Map

 After a back-end framework that can serve a map management system, you need a map management system which allows you to manage map and map items like pin, field, pin popups and things like that.
 I found and thought to use [Google Maps Platform](https://developers.google.com/maps/documentation) first.
 You have to get an API key and a billing account for using GMP.
-Then when keep searching, I found an open source javascript library called [Leafletjs](https://leafletjs.com/) and I decided to use it instead of Google's API.
+Then while keep searching, I found an open source javascript library called [Leafletjs](https://leafletjs.com/) and I decided to use it instead of Google's API.

 ### Communication Between Django and Leaflet